allenai/varnish-mui/docs/data/material/varnish/varnish-getting-started/varnish-getting-started.md

     );
     ```

-3. Now that you have Varnish installed, you can start using it to style your application.
+1. Now that you have Varnish installed, you can start using it to style your application.

-    ```jsx dark
+    ```jsx
     import { Footer } from '@allenai/varnish2';

     // use as any other React component